NadeNa720/oliwka_translater/README.md

 ## Configuration
 - `DATABASE_URL`: database connection string.
 Defaults to local SQLite file `translations.db`.
 - `LIBRETRANSLATE_URL`: override the primary translation endpoint if you self-host LibreTranslate; the app automatically falls back to public LibreTranslate instances if one endpoint is unreachable.
+- `LINGVA_ENDPOINT`: optional Lingva base URL (defaults to `https://lingva.ml`) used as a free proxy before LibreTranslate/MyMemory if Google is unavailable.
 - `PORT`: port for the Flask server (defaults to `5000`).

 ## Notes
 - Part-of-speech grouping uses lightweight heuristics for Russian and Spanish plus phrase detection.
 Bracketed items such as `(llegar a un acuerdo)` are kept intact and treated as phrases.
-- Translation order prioritizes the Google public endpoint (no key) for stability, then retries public LibreTranslate instances, and finally uses the free MyMemory API.
-Override `LIBRETRANSLATE_URL` if you self-host LibreTranslate.
+- Translation order now prioritizes the deep-translator Google client (no key), then Lingva as a Google-compatible free proxy, then public LibreTranslate instances, and finally the free MyMemory API.
+Override `LIBRETRANSLATE_URL` if you self-host LibreTranslate, and `LINGVA_ENDPOINT` if you run your own Lingva instance.
 - SQLAlchemy is pinned to `2.0.38` for Python 3.13 compatibility; reinstall dependencies if you hit import errors on Railway.